 Examples of House

-- The House of Representatives passed the new tax bill with a narrow majority.
+- The House of Representatives passed a bill that would increase funding for education.

 Examples of Senate